mattermost/docs/source/collaborate/organize-using-custom-user-groups.rst

 .. note::

   - System admins need to enable this feature.
-See our :ref:`Mattermost Configuration Settings <configure/experimental-configuration-settings:custom user groups>` documentation for details.
+See our :ref:`Mattermost Configuration Settings <configure/site-configuration-settings:enable custom user groups (beta)>` documentation for details.
   - From Mattermost v7.2, system admins can limit who can manage custom user groups through the Custom Group Manager system admin role.
 See the :doc:`system roles </onboard/system-admin-roles>` documentation for details.
-  - The ability to create custom user groups on mobile will be available in a future release. @mentions for custom user groups on mobile work the same as :ref:`LDAP-synced groups <collaborate/mention-people:groupname>`.
+  - The ability to create custom user groups on mobile will be available in a future release. @mentions for custom user groups on mobile work the same as :ref:`LDAP-synced groups <collaborate/mention-people:@groupname>`.

 Create a custom group
 ---------------------